Art-Sells/Arells/README.md

 Most artists are struggling financially.

 ### Solution:
-Art + Sells = Arells: An NFT market in which you never lose money selling art.
+Art + Sells = Arells: A digital asset marketplace that obscures bear markets.
 Arells is working on achieving this through an innovation called **Price After Purchase** which renders bear markets obsolete.

 #### Price Afer Purchase:
 Price After Purchase is a market system which assets cannot be sold lower than the price they were either listed or previously purchased for.